-Within both these two Certificate Courses, students are able to choose a Vocational Education and Training (VET) Program.
-These programs offer students practical experience in a specific vocational area, as well as gaining a nationally recognised Certificate that may be used as part of their ATAR Score for VCE (to enter Universities, TAFE).
+Within each of the Senior Certificates, students are able to choose a Vocational Education and Training (VET) Program.
+These programs offer students practical experience in a specific vocational area, as well as gaining a nationally recognised Certificate that may be used as part of their ATAR for VCE (to enter Universities, TAFE).
 In the case of VCE VM, all students undertake a VET program which provides valuable on-the-job training whilst gaining a certificate recognised anywhere throughout Australia.
 At Victoria University Secondary College we have specialised facilities for two of the VET certificate courses and we are able to offer a range of VET choices through our Cluster arrangements with local schools and TAFE providers.